nihilisticneuralnet/SarvamScholar/README.md

 1. **Clone the Repository**: Run `git clone https://github.com/nihilisticneuralnet/SarvamScholar.git` to clone the repository to your local machine.

 2. **Install Dependencies**: Navigate to the project directory and install the required packages by running `cd <repository-directory>` followed by `pip install -r requirements.txt`.
-Make sure to replace `<repository-directory>` with the name of your cloned directory.

-3. **Set Up Environment Variables**: Create a `.env` file in the project root directory and insert your Gemini and Sarvam API keys as follows:
+3. **Set Up Environment Variables**: In the `.env` file in the project root directory and insert your Gemini and Sarvam API keys as follows:
    ```plaintext
    GEMINI_API_KEY=<your-gemini-api-key>
    SARVAM_API_KEY=<your-sarvam-api-key>